devcapcap/XeonPhi/README.md

  * An adapter Thunderbolt 3 to Thunderbolt 2
  * Ubuntu 20.04 kernel 5.6rc1 on a extern ssd with uefi boot
  * A xeon phi KNL pci card (7220A)
+ * You can see differents images from my post on intel forum with a test on chuwi box pro but i have to made some change in futur because the card is not seeing from a Thunderbolt port.

 # My setting on ubuntu
  * In /etc/default/grub file : GRUB_CMDLINE_LINUX="hpbussize=0x33,realloc,hpmemsize=2M,hpmmioprefsize=64G,nocrs pcie_ports=native"